 Thankfully, there is a way to save on sight-seeing, as well as take advantage of skip the line access, plus get free entry to loads more attractions should you end up having a bit more time to spare.

-Check out all the attractions that the London Pass gives you free access to, and then order yours here.
 We’ve used them on multiple trips to London, and just love how easy they are to use.
 They’re available in a variety of lengths to suit any stay, plus you can pre-order an Oyster travel card to accompany your London Card if you’re interested in that convenience.

 For more information and an overview of the savings for various lengths of trips and sights that the London Pass offers, check out the full post on the London Pass that Jess put together on her blog.